-A new report, shows that 72 percent of all Black children in the County of Los Angles will live through a child abuse investigation before they reach 18-years-old.
+A new report, shows that approximately 58 percent of all Black children in the County of Los Angeles will live through a child abuse investigation before they reach 18-years-old.

 For decades, youth advocates have been flagging the family-fracturing racial disproportionality in the nation’s foster care systems.
 But, even given what we already know, these new figures are startling.

 This doesn’t mean, of course, that all those allegations will be substantiated, but it does mean LA’s Department of Children and Family Services shows up at the family’s door, which is trauma producing for any family.
 And for any kid.

 In early 2017, child welfare expert, Richard Wexler, wrote that, due to a staggeringly racist child welfare system, “enduring a child abuse investigation is the new normal for Black children.”